 Dan Letter: A Perspective on Success in Logistics Real Estate

 Another key to Prologis’ success is the breadth of capabilities available under one roof.
-Letter works closely with Prologis Associate General Counsel Chris Chen, who is both a partner and trusted advisor.
-“Having a resource like Chris in-house, rather than having to go outside to find comparable expertise, gives us a significant advantage in the market,” says Letter.
+Dan works closely with Prologis Associate General Counsel Chris Chen, who is both a partner and trusted advisor.
+“Having a resource like Chris in-house, rather than having to go outside to find comparable expertise, gives us a significant advantage in the market,” says Dan.

-According to Letter, “Everyone at Prologis literally works together.”
+According to Dan, “Everyone at Prologis literally works together.”
 When he joined in 2004, most real estate professionals at other firms sat behind closed doors in windowed offices.
-Letter laughs, “Our CEO has sat in a cube for 25 years!”
+Dan laughs, “Our CEO has sat in a cube for 25 years!”

-In recent months, major publications, including the Wall Street Journal, have covered several of Letter’s projects, especially a multistory industrial warehouse in Seattle, which is the first of its kind in the country.
-Letter partnered closely with the Prologis team in Japan to move the Seattle multistory project forward, tapping into their expertise.
+In recent months, major publications, including the Wall Street Journal, have covered several of Dan’s projects, especially a multistory industrial warehouse in Seattle, which is the first of its kind in the country.
+Dan partnered closely with the Prologis team in Japan to move the Seattle multistory project forward, tapping into their expertise.
 Japan has been doing multistory projects for over two decades.

 Projects like the Seattle multistory warehouse and the Oakland Global Logistics Center have garnered attention from local and national publications.
 “It’s tempting to want to fly under the radar when you are on the development side of the logistics real estate business,” says Dan.
 “But it’s even better to make a solid contribution to the local economy and then see your projects portrayed positively in the media.”